 I get countless emails and comments on my youtube videos from people wanting to know the difference between a floor that has been oiled and a floor that has been lacquered.

 Firstly I would like to clear up on definitions.
 Americans can call alcohol or other acid/solvent-based products ‘oil-based’, whereas in the UK we call it solvent-based.

 When I say oil I mean hardwax oil which contains no polyurethane or acrylic.
 Examples are Osmo Hardwax Oil, Treatex Hardwax Oil and Blanchon Hardwax Oil.
 Many wood floors are finished with hardwax oil.

-So lets say you want to refinish your floor using the method outlines in How To Refinish a Wood Floor Without Sanding.
-Ideally you really want to identify whether or not the floor has been finished with a wax/oil based product or a polyurethane/acrylic based product.
+So let’s say you want to refinish your floor using the method outlined in How To Refinish a Wood Floor Without Sanding.
+Ideally, you really want to identify whether or not the floor has been finished with a wax/oil-based product or a polyurethane/acrylic-based product.